Young adults / college students (18 - 24)

 - Existential challenges / crises

-Dr. Amy Mitchell works with adults, young adults and older adolescents.
+Dr. Amy Mitchell is a psychologist at Kendall Psychological Associates in Cambridge, Massachusetts who works with adults, young adults and older adolescents.
 Her areas of interest include: relationship problems, eating disorders, depression, anxiety, LGBTQ identity issues, grief, and family issues.
 Dr. Mitchell most often works in a solution-focused manner while drawing from interpersonal therapy, cognitive-behavioral therapy, and emotion-focused work.
 She also incorporates stress-reduction and mindfulness techniques to provide clients with tools to implement in their everyday lives.

 Dr. Mitchell graduated from Loyola University and received her doctorate from Widener University.
 She has worked at the counseling centers of both Swarthmore and Skidmore colleges.

 Anxiety – Generalized anxiety, social anxiety, panic attacks

 Depression – Sleep and energy disruption, overall mood disturbance, inability to enjoy yourself, and difficulty being motivated, amongst many other symptoms